 Tall fescue is a cool-season grass that generally performs well in semi-shaded or sunny areas of lawns.
 However, with the hot, dry summers we've experienced, along with turf diseases such as brown patch, fescue will typically thin out or even die during the summer.
 Therefore, in order to maintain a thick turf, you usually need to overseed during the fall so new grass plants can be established into the turf.

-Because Fescue is a bunch-type grass, it will not spread out with runners or underground roots as bermudagrass and zoysiagrass will.
+Because fescue is a bunch-type grass, it will not spread out with runners or underground roots the way bermudagrass and zoysiagrass will.
 So once it's gone, new seedlings need to be introduced.
 Seeding is much cheaper compared to sodding fescue, but you will have to work harder with proper watering in order to germinate the seed and nurture it along.
 At LawnAmerica, we believe that seeding, if done properly, will provide a superior turf than sodding.

 Our Seeding Process

 - We use aeration or double-aeration to help break up the soil for better seed-to-soil contact.
 This allows more efficient watering.
 In some cases, we will use a slit-seeder to slice seed into the soil.

 - We sow a good rate of a quality, custom-blended seed consisting of Avenger Tall Fescue, Firecracker Tall Fescue, and Titanium LS Tall Fescue.

 - We apply a starter fertilizer to help with germination and growth of grass seedlings.

 - We rake bare areas.

 - We leave you with detailed watering instructions, which must be followed religiously!